The Most Popular Pilgrimage, Ranked

 votes

-The Camino de Santiago, also known as the Way of St. James, is a popular pilgrimage route in Spain that leads to the Shrine of the Apostle Saint James the Great in the Cathedral of Santiago de Compostela.
-This route has been followed by pilgrims since the Middle Ages and is considered one of the most important spiritual journeys in Christianity.
+The Camino de Santiago, also known as the Way of St. James, is a network of pilgrims' ways leading to the shrine of the apostle Saint James the Great in the cathedral of Santiago de Compostela in Galicia in northwestern Spain.

 4. 4